 The rest of the trip was, mercifully, smooth.
 Well, almost smooth.
 I was flying north in the wake of Hurricane Earl, which had just brushed the east coast.
 There was some turbulence, but what I was more worried about was clouds.
 There seemed to be plenty of ‘em beneath us, and I just hoped they were not extending west into the Appalachians.
 I was reassured by the thought that not only had Earl stayed out at sea, Spruce Knob Mountain is the highest point in West Virginia, nearly 5,000 feet above the coastal muck.

-Neither Bob nor I was overly confident about getting up into the mountains without help, even with GPS, so Kathryn had also arranged for a kind member of the NOVAC, Alice McDonnell, to meet up with us and navigate.
+Neither Bob nor I was overly confident about getting up into the mountains without help, even with GPS, so a kind member of the NOVAC, Alice McDonnell, would meet up with us and navigate.
 In just a few minutes we were off in search of those fabled Country Roads.

 Given Alice’s patience and kindness, I hope we didn’t disappoint her with our conversation.
 Bob—a cool dude I’ve known for some years now—and I talked a little astronomy and cosmology and telescopes, but mostly about one of our other common interests: the outlook for the upcoming NFL season.
 Sorry Alice!
-After four hours of driving through plenty of this country’s most beautiful scenery (and Alice putting up with plenty of our foolishness), we found AHSP/Spruce Knob without a problem, and were delivered into the capable hands of Kathryn Scott.
+After four hours of driving through plenty of this country’s most beautiful scenery (and Alice putting up with plenty of our foolishness), we found AHSP/Spruce Knob without a problem.

-Kathryn is an extremely competent and talented person, especially when it comes to handling star party logistics, and even more especially when it comes to dealing with harebrained writers.
-In just a few minutes, she had me and Bob, her little chickies, oriented, settled in the site’s clean and comfortable dorm, and reacquainted with the field and the place where everything other than observing happens, the Big Yurt.
+Kathryn soon had me and Bob oriented, settled in the site’s clean and comfortable dorm, and reacquainted with the field and the place where everything other than observing happens, the Big Yurt.